Anthony Powell: Life

 In the autumn of 1923, Powell went up to Balliol College, Oxford.
 Soon after his arrival, he was introduced to the Hypocrites' Club.
 Outside that club, he came to know Maurice Bowra, then a young don at Wadham College.
 During his third year, Powell lived out of college, sharing rooms with Henry Yorke.
 Powell travelled on the Continent during his holidays.
 He was awarded a third-class degree at the end of his academic years.

-Upon his arrival in London after Oxford, part of Powell's social life centered around attendance at formal debutante dances at houses in Mayfair and Belgravia.
+Upon his arrival in London after Oxford, part of Powell's social life centred around attendance at formal debutante dances at houses in Mayfair and Belgravia.
 He renewed acquaintance with Evelyn Waugh, whom he had known at Oxford, and was a frequent guest for Sunday supper at Waugh's parents' house.
 Waugh introduced him to the Gargoyle Club, which gave him experience in London's Bohemia.
 He got to know painters Nina Hamnett and Adrian Daintrey, who were neighbours in Fitzrovia, and composer Constant Lambert, who remained a good friend until Lambert's death in 1951.

 In 1934, he married Lady Violet Pakenham.
 In 1952, they moved to The Chantry, a country home in Whatley, west of Frome, Somerset.